shadanan/shadanan.github.io/SoftwarePolitics.md

 I think that my conceptual framework gives us an "out" -- a way to avoid being emotional about these subjects.
 Casting the problem as a clash between Liberalism and Conservsatism gives us the ultimate ticket for "agreeing to disagree".

 Hopefully it will also help language designers and communities do a better job of targeted marketing.
-Right now just about every language out there makes a claim along the lines of "This language is the best choice for everybody!"
+Right now just about every language out there makes a claim along the lines of "This language is the best choice for *everybody*!"
 But now we know that is very unlikely to be true -- or if it is, we can at least be assured that they're centrists, and they run the risk of being equally distasteful to everybody.

-In the conservative/liberal framework, language designers can make more accurate, less bait-and-switchy claims; for instance: "Haskell is the best choice for every radical extremist conservative programmer!"
+In the conservative/liberal framework, language designers can make more accurate, less bait-and-switchy claims; for instance: "Haskell is the best choice for *every* radical extremist conservative programmer!"

 Well, we can work on the wording.
 But you get the idea.

 ## Wrap-Up

-I was thinking of going through a bunch more examples and stuff, but I see that I'm on my third (Editor's Note:  fourth) glass of wine, which means my typing is about to give out any minute.
+I was thinking of going through a bunch more examples and stuff, but I see that I'm on my third *(Editor's Note: fourth)* glass of wine, which means my typing is about to give out any minute.

 So let's wrap it up!